-K-TCD means the exposures in the trading book of an investment firm in specific instruments and transactions giving rise to the risk of trading counterparty default.
-This methodology replaces the old Counterparty Credit Risk that used to be applicable under the old framework, CRR.
-The Company, throughout the year under review, was exposed to TCD due to its over-the-counter ("OTC") derivative transactions (i.e. CFDs).
+K-TCD means the exposures in the Trading Book of an investment firm in specific instruments and transactions giving rise to the risk of trading counterparty default.
+This methodology replaces the Counterparty Credit Risk that used to be applicable under the previously applicable framework, CRR.
+The Company, throughout the year under review, was exposed to TCD due to its over-the-counter ("OTC") Trading Book derivative transactions (i.e. CFDs).